Bound and Constraint in Generics and Type Variables#

 return x + y

-And note that running mypy above will yield two particular errors:
+And note that running this piece of code through mypy[1] will yield two particular errors:

 4: error: Returning Any from function declared to return "T" [no-any-return]